enqueuezero/site/concrete-architecture/skipper.md

 ## Layered Architecture

 Skipper's internal package are organized in layers.
-It has three major layers: proxy, skipper, and dataclient.
+It has three layers: proxy, skipper, and dataclient.
 The upstream layer reads data from the downstream layers.

 <mermaid>